oskar456/dzonegit/README.rst

 In the template strings, these placeholders are supported:

 ``$datetime``
-  Current timestamp
+  Current date and time in human readable format

 ``$zonename``
-  Zone name, without trailing dot
+  Zone name, without the trailing dot

 ``$zonefile``
   Full path to the zone file